Mastermind: Positive Professional Peer Pressure

 Where to find Mastermind groups

 Mastermind groups can be created/cultivated from one’s own network or by joining an existing program.
-We have two mastermind groups at High Tides: Side Hustle Intensive and the Afro Business Cookhouse.
+We have a group program at High Tides: Build it B2B (a Side Hustle learning experience).
 Other places to peruse: Google, Meetup, Facebook, and LinkedIn.
 These platforms allow you to search the term “mastermind groups” with a staggering number of results.

 A mastermind is an opportunity for elevation.
 Surround yourself with passionate people invested in their success and yours.